 And as Phelan put it, “If the pandemic has taught us anything – it is we can never accurately predict what is around the corner.
 However, what I am certain about is the increasing use and complexity of technology within all industries.”

 Have you been inspired by Yrinie and Phelan’s stories?
 Are you thinking about upskilling to complement your existing career, or wanting to transition to a career in IT?
-Take advantage of the exclusive 20% discount and start your Graduate Certificate in Computing (Career Transition) in August or November 2021.
-Learn more…
+Start your Graduate Certificate in Computing (Career Transition) and graduate in 8 months part-time.